 The museum gladly accepts in-kind donations.
 We need office supplies, cleaning supplies, supplies for our education workshops and more.
 Please check our wish list for current needs.

-Standing lights, case lights, education supplies (brass brads, shoe boxes, small jewelry sized boxes, small lids, card stock, markers, glue sticks, craft supplies, leather or fabric scraps), large storage bins, new computer, laptop, exhibit cases.
+Education supplies (brass brads, shoe boxes, small jewelry sized boxes, small lids, card stock, markers, glue sticks, craft supplies, leather or fabric scraps, storage shelving), large clear plastic storage bins, new computer, laptop, exhibit cases.

 Search the Internet

 Make http://www.goodsearch.com your internet search engine and put the Museum's name in the "Who Do You Goodsearch For" box.
 The Museum receives a donation for every search you do.